spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/4-monitoring.md

 </dependencyManagement>
 ```

-Then include the desired Micrometer registry as the dependency in the Task POM:
+Then you need to include the desired Micrometer registry as the dependency in the Task POM:

 <!--TABS-->

 <!--Prometheus-->

-Enable Prometheus metrics collection using `RSocket` with the following dependency:
+Enable Prometheus metrics collection by using `RSocket` with the following dependency:

 ```xml
 <dependency>